 Of all the myriad roles he has taken on over the years, including that of regulator with SCDF and consultant with Surbana Jurong, Mr Tan enjoys being a teacher and mentor the most.

-Mr Tan (front row, 3rd from left) with graduating cadets from the Civil Defence Academy.
+Christopher (front row, 3rd from left) with graduating cadets from the Civil Defence Academy.
 (Photo: Christopher Tan)

 “I enjoyed training because I think that's where I make the biggest impact,” he said.
 “We have this training philosophy called ‘Train as We Operate’.
 We train the people as they would operate on the ground.”

 SIT’s focus on applied learning aligns well with this approach.
-Designing an industry-oriented course, he says, reminds him of the days when he taught trainees at CDA to be mission-ready for life-saving roles.
+The industry-oriented course in fire safety to train the next generation of fire safety regulators and industry practitioners reminds him of the days when he taught trainees at CDA to be mission-ready for life-saving roles.

-“What we share with (learners) has great implications – if a class of 30 students are taught the wrong concepts, rationale or interpretations, this wrong understanding will be perpetuated through the projects they undertake and what they do.
-The consequences can be grave” he said.
+“What we share with learners has great implications – if a class of 30 students are taught the wrong concepts, rationale or interpretations, this wrong understanding will be perpetuated through the projects they undertake and what they do.
+The consequences can be grave,” he said.